justink-24/Team3-aiie2025-project3/README.md

 * Character appearance may shift across panels without identity tracking
 * Generated images and dialogue may be ocassionally mismatched or lacking of emotional depth
 * There is no persistent memory of characters and setings across sessions

+# Identical System with Text-to-Speech Capabilities
+A version of the comic strip generator includes built-in text-to-speech (TTS) functionality, using Gemini's speech generation model.
+This enhanced version:

+ * Converts each panel's caption into speech using gemini-2.5-flash-preview-tts.

+ * Utilizes a configurable voice profile (e.g., "Kore") via VoiceConfig.

+ * Exports audio as WAV files using the wave module.

+ * Automatically plays back the narration after displaying the panel.

+ * Adds multimodal storytelling features that enhance user experience and accessibility.

+ * Benefits visually impaired users or those who prefer auditory storytelling.

+ * Supports modular audio generation, allowing future implementation of multiple voices per character.

+This variant is built from the same Python architecture and requires only minor extensions to the core logic for TTS integration.